 - the range of base salaries paid in the competitive marketplace.
-This includes salaries paid by large Canadian retailers and a group of organizations representing a cross-section of industries and generating annual revenues of between \$2 billion and \$23 billion to people holding positions of responsibility comparable to the senior officer's position - the senior officer's experience, knowledge and performance - the value of other components in the senior officer's compensation package.
+This includes salaries paid by large Canadian retailers and companies representing a cross-section of industries and generating annual revenues ranging between 0.5 to two times the revenues of the Company to people holding positions of responsibility comparable to the senior officer's position - the senior officer's experience, knowledge and performance - the value of other components in the senior officer's compensation package.